OscarMolleapaza/PeruAppsTest/README.md

 Modules are collection of source files and build settings that allow you to divide a project into discrete units of functionality.
 In this case apart from dividing by functionality/responsibility, existing the following dependence between them:

 <img src="/assets/architecture.JPG" align="right" width="32%"/>

+- Data
+  - Base - Used for the base functions of the service call.
+  - Constants - Database constants
+  - DI - Dependency injection, datasource, localdatabase, mappers, migrations, network and repository modules.
+  - extensions - Ensures that the mapper (block) inside the inline function be on dispatchers.
+  - Mappers
+  - Repository - Http request, services calls
+  - Source - Datasource, local and remote
+  - Utils - Providers, Network Available